-- That have an interest in social issues and social problems
+Have an interest in social issues and social problems

-- That enjoy studying issues relevant to their own lives and experiences
+Enjoy studying issues relevant to their own lives and experiences

-- Like airing their views, but are also willing to listen to others
+Like airing their views, but are also willing to listen to others

-- Would like to know more about this country and other societies
+Would like to know more about this country and other societies

-- Would like to know how our behaviour is affected by people around us
+Would like to know how our behaviour is affected by people around us

 Would like to progress to employment in areas such as Law or Social Work

 Would like to progress to Higher Education to study a degree in a Social Science subject

-- Socialisation and Culture: How is culture transmitted to you?
+Socialisation and Culture: How is culture transmitted to you?
 How do you develop your sense of identify?
 Why is culture so diverse and how has our idea of culture changed?

 Families and Households: What is a family?
 How has the family changed over time?
 Is the family in decline?
-What trends in marriage, divorce, birth and death rates can we identify?
+What trends in marriage, divorce, birth, and death rates can we identify?

-- Methods of Sociological Enquiry: How is sociological research undertaken by Sociologists?
+Methods of Sociological Enquiry: How is sociological research undertaken by Sociologists?
 Why is sociological research important in measuring societal trends and changes?